 - a domestic violence offence has been, is being, or will be committed against you

-- an offence against a child or young person has been, is being, or will be committed
+- An offence against a child or young person has been, is being, or will be committed

-- there are proceedings against the defendant for any of the above offences.
+- There are proceedings against the defendant for any of the above offences.

 In a private application, you need to contact the Local Court.
 In NSW, some courts may have a special Apprehended AVO kit or a form you can fill out to apply for an AVO.
-At other courts, you must make an appointment with the Registrar who will help you apply for an AVO.
+At other courts, you must make an appointment with the Registrar, who will help you apply for an AVO.
 To clarify your next plan of action, you should call or go to your nearest Local Court to find out what you need to do.

 Victoria: Violence Intervention Order